 Objective: There is limited research available regarding the prevalence rates of psychiatric illness in Indigenous Australians, and the available literature varies widely in terms of methods and findings.
 Culturally valid and appropriate tools are needed to ensure accurate outcomes.
 The purpose of this review is to examine the methods used to diagnose psychiatric disorders in Indigenous Australians and identify whether these are culturally appropriate or valid.
 Method: A systematic search of available literature was undertaken in electronic databases (PubMed, Scopus, PsycInfo, PsycArticles, Web of Science, Medline, and Informit Health Indigenous Australians Peoples Collections).
 Narrative synthesis was used to analyse the data obtained, with a quantitative evaluations of study quality and cultural validity.
 Results: Twelve articles were included for review.
 Six studies were of diagnostic tools and none had been validated for use with Indigenous Australians.
 Another six used practitioner assessment.
 Some studies indirectly referenced cultural competence on behalf of the practitioner, but again on the whole this was lacking.
 Conclusions: Further validation of the use of diagnostic instruments in Indigenous Australians is needed so that the prevalence of psychiatric disorders in this population can be accurately determined.
 In addition, practitioners working with Indigenous Australians should have some training in cultural awareness or competence, and consider the cultural appropriateness of diagnostic tools when applied to this population.

-Kotz, J., & Robinson, M. (2018).‘Baby Coming – You Ready?’
+Kotz, J., & Robinson, M. (2018).‘Baby coming – you ready?’
 An audacious innovation to perinatal social and emotional wellbeing assessment screening and supportive management for vulnerable parents-to-be.
-Women and Birth, Volume 31, Supplement 1, (Page S3)
+Women and Birth, 31, 1, S3.

 Introduction: ‘Baby Coming – You Ready?’ is an audacious innovation to perinatal social and emotional wellbeing assessment screening and supportive management for vulnerable parents-to-be.
 This digitalised screening rubric, called ‘Baby Coming-You Ready?’, uses touch screen images to provide an engaging culturally safe solution to the many barriers to effective screening and primary prevention currently faced by both non-Indigenous service providers and Indigenous women.
 It has been developed through a strong collaboration between Aboriginal Australians, midwives, child health nurses and researchers through the participatory action research (PAR) called Kalyakool Moort- Always Family.
 Indigenous Australians are historically cautious, acute observers and frequently over-ridden in research and health care processes.
 Embarking on PAR and adopting an Aboriginal world view in the research process has seen a curious interface of cultures that is both complex and challenging.
 However, it has been critical to its success.
 Aim: This paper describes this process which resulted in a solid effective research structure, a commitment to working from the Aboriginal world view and a strong research translational pathway.
 It will explain the significance of strong community commitment and the extensive organisational and community collaboration.
 Method: A desire based approach to narrative inquiry through an Indigenous lens is a key feature of this process.
 Through analysis of the current context of perinatal mental health screening among Indigenous mothers and fathers, the perspectives of three separate target groups has been included: that of Indigenous women, Indigenous fathers and health professionals involved in routine perinatal care.
 Data triangulation of results included a state-wide online questionnaires and thematic analysis of semi-structured interviews with health professionals, ‘yarning’ sessions with Indigenous women and fathers, extensive analysis of current screening surveillance data through a cultural lens and metasynthesis of current literature.
 Findings: Emergent from this process is the touch screen image driven screening and assessment ‘rubric’ called ‘Baby Coming-You Ready?’.
 It embodies four key elements: good engagement, a sense of safety, a trusting relationship, and the capacity to embrace the strengths in the Aboriginal and Torres Strait peoples cultural viewpoint which is central to family/community centred-care.
 This goes far beyond current woman/family-centred care.
 Culture is fluid, traditional roles/expectations are changing and many Indigenous Australian fathers are becoming increasingly vulnerable as a result.
 Therefore developing a parallel version of the ‘Baby Coming-You Ready? rubric for fathers was considered vital.
 Conclusion: Widespread community acceptance to this innovative approach to perinatal mental health screening and primary prevention is now possible as the ‘Baby Coming-You Ready?’ rubric is being piloted across the health care sector.